dnvriend/study-sbt/README.md

 ```

 ### Scopes
-Key -> Value pairs play an important role in Sbt as they let us define settings and settings let us configure our build.
+Key -> Value pairs play an important role in Sbt as they let us define settings and settings let us configure our projects and a build is made up out of one or more projects.
 Keys can easily be configured so that they have a value in a specific Configuration, Task or (Configuration,Task) combination.
-It is up to the implementation of the Task that needs a the configured value whether or not it looks for the value, so we have to look at the source code of the task for that.

 Sbt gives us shorthands so easily scope Keys.
-There are two Scopes `Global` and `ThisBuild`.
+There are two Scopes ['Global'](http://www.scala-sbt.org/1.x/docs/Scopes.html#Global+scope+component) and ['ThisBuild'](http://www.scala-sbt.org/1.x/docs/Scopes.html#Build-level+settings).

 ### ThisBuild Scope
-Lets first task about 'ThisBuild'.
-When a Build consists of multiple projects, then the Scope 'ThisBuild' is handy.
-For a single project 'build.sbt' if you will, the Scope 'ThisBuild' doesn't make much sense, as the configuration will apply for the single (default) project.
+Lets first task about ['ThisBuild'](http://www.scala-sbt.org/1.x/docs/Scopes.html#Build-level+settings).
+When a Build consists of *multiple projects*, then the Scope 'ThisBuild' is handy.
+For a single project 'build.sbt', the Scope 'ThisBuild' doesn't make much sense, as the configuration will apply for the single (default) project.

 Say we have a multi-project `build.sbt` like so: